Gemini Exchange Review: Is it Safe in 2022

 - Defending platform from external harm

-Most of the Gemini platform’s digital assets are kept in an air-gapped, offline Cold Storage area.
+Most of the Gemini platform’s digital assets are kept in an air-gapped, offline Cold Storage system called Gemini Custody.
 A small number of coins are kept in a Hot Wallet that’s consistently online, but there’s no need for concern since it’s insured.

 - All hardware security modules (HSMs) are distributed geographically and kept in access-controlled, closely-monitored facilities.